Find key documents underpinning the work of South Lanarkshire Health and Social Care Partnership in the relevant links below. These documents include:

 This document sets out the South Lanarkshire Health and Social Care Participation and Engagement Strategy.
 This Strategy outlines the approach that the Integration Joint Board will deploy in working with key stakeholders to strategically develop health and social care services in South Lanarkshire.

 South Lanarkshire IJB Complaints Handling

-South Lanarkshire Integrated Joint Board values complaints and uses information
+South Lanarkshire Integration Joint Board values complaints and uses information

 The following leaflet describes our complaints procedure and how to make a complaint.
 It also tells you what you can expect from us.